Bringing Industry to the Classroom: Expert Conferences Connecting Students with Digital Twin Innovation

 SME engagement for master curriculum co-creation and joint R&D initiatives

-SME involvment in master’s programme design: development of engagement models
+SME involvement in master’s programme design: development of engagement models

 Leveraging flexible approaches and platforms for SME engagement in master’s programme design